 What makes this sunset tour unique is the combination of an authentic classic boat, a small-group atmosphere, and access to places that larger boats simply cannot reach.
 You’ll cruise on a restored wooden boat, offering an intimate way to explore Alcudia Bay—far from crowded catamarans and mass-tourism boats.
-Our local crew knows every hidden cove, calm swimming spot, and scenic viewpoint along Mallorca’s northern coastline, creating a route that feels personally and truly off the beaten path.
+Our local crew knows every hidden cove, calm swimming spot, and scenic viewpoint along Mallorca’s northern coastline, creating a route that feels personal and truly off the beaten path.

 Instead of rushing, the experience focuses on slow, relaxed Mediterranean sailing during the most beautiful hour of the day.
 Travelers can swim in clear, warm waters right before sunset, enjoy freshly prepared Mallorcan tapas served on board, and watch the sky change colors from the comfort of an open deck with unobstructed views.
 The combination of golden-hour sailing, hospitality, traditional flavors, and landscapes makes this one of the most authentic and memorable sunset boat trips in Alcudia.